maeganliew/LTU_VIE/README.md

 )
 ```

-Once built, the flow field is shared by **all agents** — each agent just calls `get_steering_target()`, which is a simple dictionary lookup (O(1)) rather than running its own pathfinding.
-A single BFS amortised across hundreds of agents per tick costs essentially nothing per agent.
+**Strategy 2: Shared field, O(1) per-agent lookup.** Once built, the distance map is shared by all 500 agents simultaneously.
+Each agent's pathfinding cost per tick is a single `dict.get()` call inside `get_best_next_cell()` — O(1) — not another BFS.

+**Strategy 3: 8-directional expansion.** `rebuild()` uses `get_neighbors8()`, expanding the BFS into all 8 directions including diagonals.
+This produces shorter paths through open space, removing the staircase movement pattern that 4-directional BFS produces.
+Agents travel diagonally across open areas, reaching targets faster, which reduces how often a rebuild is needed.

 **Further optimisation possibilities:**

-- Pre-allocate the distance map as a flat array indexed by `(x * width + z)` to avoid dictionary overhead
+- Pre-allocate the distance map as a flat Python list indexed by `x * width + z` to eliminate dictionary overhead
-- Limit BFS to a radius around the target if the world is much larger
+- Implement a hierarchical field — coarse grid for distant cells, fine grid near the target — for very large worlds
-- Use Dijkstra with weighted cells for more realistic movement costs
+- Use Dijkstra with weighted cells to model terrain types (mud, road, etc.)

 ---

-### 4.3 Performance-Critical Part 3 — Agent Update Loop
+### 5.3 Agent Update Loop

-**Why it is critical:**
+**Why it is performance-critical:**

-The main `AgentSystem.update()` loop iterates over every active agent each tick.
-At 500 agents, Python's interpreted loop overhead itself becomes visible.
+`AgentSystem.update()` iterates over every active agent every single tick.
+At 500 agents in Python's interpreted loop, the accumulated overhead of attribute accesses, function calls, and arithmetic becomes significant even when each individual operation is cheap.

-**How we optimised it:**
-- All per-agent data is stored in plain `dataclass` objects with direct attribute access (no dictionary indirection)
+**How it is optimised:**

+- `AgentState` is a Python `dataclass` with direct named-attribute access.
+There is no dictionary indirection per field read — `agent.position` is a direct slot access
-- The avoidance force uses early exits (`if dist_sq < 1e-8: continue`) to skip degenerate cases
+- The avoidance loop uses `if dist_sq < 1e-8: continue` as an early-exit guard before the expensive `math.sqrt()` call, skipping degenerate zero-distance pairs
+- `combined_radius = agent.radius + other.radius` is computed once per neighbour pair (not per comparison step), and physically represents the actual touching distance — making the check accurate and computationally minimal
-- The movement math (`movement.py`) uses simple tuple operations with no external library calls, keeping per-agent overhead minimal
+- `move_towards()` operates on plain Python tuples with no external library imports, keeping per-agent movement cost to five arithmetic operations and one square root
-- The navigation field lookup is a single dict `.get()` call per agent
+- `agent.speed * self.world_state.simulation_speed` is computed once per agent outside the inner loop

 **Further optimisation possibilities:**

-- Migrate the agent position and velocity arrays to NumPy for vectorised update in a single operation
+- Store all agent positions and velocities in NumPy arrays for batch vectorised movement (`positions += directions * speeds * dt` in one call)
-- Use `__slots__` on `AgentState` to reduce per-object memory overhead and improve cache locality
+- Use `__slots__` on `AgentState` to reduce per-object memory and improve CPU cache locality
-- Implement a C extension or use Cython for the inner avoidance loop
+- Write the inner avoidance loop as a Cython extension or C module

 ---

-### 4.4 Performance-Critical Part 4 — Renderer Node Management
+### 5.4 Renderer Node Pool

-**Why it is critical:**
+**Why it is performance-critical:**

-Panda3D's scene graph operations (creating `NodePath` objects, calling `setPos`) are relatively expensive.
-If node creation happened every frame for every agent the renderer would become the bottleneck.
+Panda3D scene graph operations — `loadModel()`, `attachNewNode()`, `reparentTo()` — are relatively expensive because they involve Python→C++ boundary crossings and internal scene graph reorganisation.
+If executed every frame for every agent, they would dominate the frame time even though rendering is excluded from the simulation budget.

-**How we optimised it:**
-The renderer uses an **agent node pool** (`self.agent_nodes` dict keyed by `agent_id`).
-Nodes are only **created** when an agent ID is first seen, and only **destroyed** when an agent is removed.
-Every other frame, only `node.setPos()` is called, which is a cheap matrix update on an existing node.
-This is a manual object-pooling pattern applied to Panda3D scene nodes.
+**How it is optimised:**

+`Renderer` maintains two persistent dictionaries keyed by ID: `self.agent_nodes` and `self.obstacle_nodes`.
+A scene node is created **only once** — the first time an agent ID or obstacle cell is encountered.
+On every subsequent frame, only `node.setPos(x, z, 0.15)` is called on the existing node — a cheap matrix update.
+When an agent is despawned, its node is explicitly removed via `removeNode()` and deleted from the dictionary.

+This is a manual object-pooling pattern.
+Frame-to-frame rendering cost is proportional only to the number of active agents, not to how many have ever been spawned across the session.

 **Further optimisation possibilities:**

-- Use Panda3D's `InstancedNode` to render all agents as a single draw call
+- Use Panda3D's GPU instanced rendering to draw all agents as a single draw call regardless of count
-- Replace the box model with a simpler billboard sprite at high agent counts
+- Replace individual `setPos()` calls with a batch update via `GeomVertexWriter` for a flat geometry buffer
-- Implement level-of-detail: use simpler geometry for agents far from camera
+- Implement level-of-detail: reduce scale and disable lighting for agents beyond a certain distance from camera

 ---

-## 5. System Setup & Installation Guide (For the Professor)
+## 6. Installation & Setup Guide

-This section provides step-by-step instructions for running the CrowdSimEngine from a fresh machine.
+This section provides complete step-by-step instructions for running CrowdSimEngine from a clean machine, written for the course examiner.

 ### Prerequisites

-- **Python 3.9, 3.10, or 3.11** (Panda3D 1.10.x does not support Python 3.12+ at the time of writing)
+- **Python 3.9, 3.10, or 3.11** — Panda3D 1.10.x is not compatible with Python 3.12 or later at the time of writing
-- **pip** package manager
+- **pip** — Python package installer
-- A machine with a display (the engine opens a 3D window via Panda3D)
+- A machine with a display output — the engine opens a native OpenGL window via Panda3D

 ### Step 1 — Clone the Repository